- Coleus is a perennial and an annual that can be classified as a herb or succulent as well.

 Coleus: Perennial or Annual?

 Coleus is a tender perennial.
 This means they are perennial in their native habitat, which is tropical and subtropical.
-However, because they are not at all cold tolerant, coleus are usually grown as annuals.
+However, because they are not at all cold tolerant, coleus is usually grown as annuals.

-They are hardy in USA zones 10-11 and on the south coast of Britain if frosts are mild, but in cold areas, they’re unlikely to make it through the winter.
+They are hardy in USA zones 10-11 and on the south coast of Britain, if frosts are mild, but in cold areas, they’re unlikely to make it through the winter.